 In reality Cinque Terre can be done in a day, or in a few days, it all depends on if you want to walk, just take a dip in the sea, and what your budget is.

 If budget isn’t too much of a problem, then really all the towns are perfectly suited for staying over!
 Every town has a small swimming area and plenty of restaurants.
-I would say Vernazza has the most accessible “Beach” with sand or Rocks, place to grab shade, and showers.
+I would say Vernazza has the most accessible “Beach” with sand or Rocks, a place to grab shade and showers.

 Manarola has a great swim spot, but it doesn’t have a “beach” to lay out on.
 Corniglia has a long beach, but with 0 shade, Monterosso al Mare has a long sand beach, but more spots are private so you will need to pay for a chair and umbrella.